daviddwlee84/ReinforcementLearning2048/README.md

 ### Q-Learning in Deep Learning - Deep Q Network (DQN)

 ### Policy Gradient in Deep Learning - Deep Deterministic Policy Gradient (DDPG)

+## Problems

+* Network is too stupid that it keep taking invalid aciton
+* Loss become too small and it seems that Network learned nothing in the first 100 round.

 ## Links